 Susie on the other hand, knows better.
 She wants to stay healthy as she focuses on fat loss.
 She uses a moderate calorie reduced diet of 1600 calories per day and begins a strength training program.
 Susie loses 4 pounds of body fat but also gains 5 pounds of lean muscle mass weight.

-Finally the last big problem with a BMI calculator is that it doesn’t help you accurately figure out your total daily energy expenditure, or TDEE.
-Lean muscle mass is very metabolically active tissue, so someone who has a lot of lean muscle will experience a much higher resting metabolic rate.
+Finally the last big problem with a BMI calculator is that it doesn't help you accurately figure out your total daily energy expenditure, or TDEE.
+Lean muscle mass is very metabolically active tissue, so someone who has a lot of lean muscle will experience a much higher resting metabolic rate, for example.

 Going back to our example of the two men at 195 pounds, the one that maintains a higher total amount of body fat may only burn around 2400 calories per day for instance.